-Buying a guard dog is a very important decision.
+Buying a trained guard dog is a very important decision.
 Often, it is precipitated by a situation that has threatened your family, home, or property.
-Although it may seem fairly easy to simply buy a specific breed of dog and allow it to “do its job,” there’s more than meets the eye when it comes to finding the right guard dog.
+Although it may seem easy to simply buy a specific breed of dog and allow it to “do its job,” there’s more than meets the eye when it comes to finding the right guard dog.

-Some personal guard dog breeds are meant to make a lot of noise to scare off an intruder.
+Some personal protection dog breeds are meant to make a lot of noise to scare off an intruder.
 However, the dog’s personality traits might make it less effective when it comes to chasing down an attacker.

-The most effective trained guard dogs are the German Shepherd, Belgian Malinois, Rottweiler, Doberman Pinscher, and other so-called “Guardian breeds.”
+The most effective trained guard dogs for sale are the German Shepherd, Belgian Malinois, Rottweiler, Doberman Pinscher, and other so-called “Guardian breeds.”
 These dogs are fearless, easily trainable, and have the distinct talent of discerning a threatening situation from a harmless one.